JDSherbert/Audio-File-Guide/README.md

 -----------------------------------------------------------------------

 ### .ogg
 This file type is even smaller comparatively than a .mp3 and the quality difference is negligible.
 It is made by sampling the audio into layers but also ignores “silence” in the sample, greatly reducing the size and processing cost.
-Although it is lossy and becoming slightly obsolete/less compatible for most media, it is compatible with most digital software and is widely used in web and mobile, as well as for generating sound banks for large-scale AAA game projects.
+Although it is lossy, it is compatible with most digital software and is widely used in web and mobile, as well as for generating sound banks for large-scale AAA game projects.

 -----------------------------------------------------------------------